pinacoladakitten/pinacoladakitten.github.io/_portfolio/portfolio-2.md

 excerpt: "The old version of Potato Mage.
 An Active Battle RPG, made in GameMaker:Studio, with real-time combat elements! <br/><img src='/images/PotatoGMS/pot_gms_000.png'>"
 collection: portfolio
 ---
+The old version of Potato Mage.
+An Active Battle RPG, made in GameMaker:Studio, with real-time combat elements!

 Small Gameplay Showcase
 ------